Fishing in New Jersey

 Fishing

-With the extensive Atlantic Ocean on one side and the Delaware River on the other side, fishing New Jersey is one of the best experiences that you can ever have.
-From deep-sea and freshwater fishing to ice fishing, the Garden State has something for everyone.
-New Jersey is among the highest populated states in the United States when it comes to both people and fish.
-The state’s waters contain a diverse collection of fish.
-With over 400 lakes, reservoirs, and ponds, plus miles of rivers and streams spread across the state, there are plenty of good fishing spots for bass, catfish, trout, tuna, swordfish, and more.
-Anglers aged 16 and above require a fishing license to cast a line in most spots.
+With the Atlantic Ocean on one side and the Delaware River on the other, you’ll have plenty of options when fishing in New Jersey.
+The Garden State has everything from deep-sea and freshwater fishing to ice fishing.
+New Jersey’s waters contain a diverse collection of fish, and there are plenty of good fishing spots for bass, catfish, trout, tuna, swordfish, and more.
+Anglers aged 16 and above require a fishing license in most spots.

 Fishing Spots in New Jersey